kozmoai/nebulaplugins-kubernetes/README.md

 ## Feedback

-If you encounter any bugs while using `nebulaplugins-kubernetes`, feel free to open an issue in the [nebulaplugins-kubernetes](https://github.com/kozmoai/nebulaplugins-kubernetes) repository.
+If you encounter any bugs while using `nebula-kubernetes`, feel free to open an issue in the [nebula-kubernetes](https://github.com/kozmoai/nebula-kubernetes) repository.

-If you have any questions or issues while using `nebulaplugins-kubernetes`, you can find help in either the [Nebula Discourse forum](https://discourse.nebula.io/) or the [Nebula Slack community](https://nebula.io/slack).
+If you have any questions or issues while using `nebula-kubernetes`, you can find help in either the [Nebula Discourse forum](https://discourse.nebula.io/) or the [Nebula Slack community](https://nebula.io/slack).

-Feel free to star or watch [`nebulaplugins-kubernetes`](https://github.com/kozmoai/nebulaplugins-kubernetes) for updates too!
+Feel free to star or watch [`nebula-kubernetes`](https://github.com/kozmoai/nebula-kubernetes) for updates too!

 ## Contributing

-If you'd like to help contribute to fix an issue or add a feature to `nebulaplugins-kubernetes`, please [propose changes through a pull request from a fork of the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+If you'd like to help contribute to fix an issue or add a feature to `nebula-kubernetes`, please [propose changes through a pull request from a fork of the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 Here are the steps: